core-wg/senml-etch/draft-ietf-core-senml-etch.md

 otherwise, FETCH and PATCH Packs are constructed with the same rules and constraints as SenML Packs.

-The key difference to the SenML media type is allowing the use of "null" value for removing records with the (i)PATCH method.
+The key difference to the SenML media type is allowing the use of a "null" value for removing records with the (i)PATCH method.
 Also the Fetch and Patch Records do not have default time or base version when the fields are omitted.

 ## SenML FETCH

 The FETCH method can be used to select and return a subset of records, in sequence, of one or more SenML Packs.
-The SenML Records are selected by giving a set of names that, when resolved, match to resolved names in a SenML Pack.
-The names for Fetch Pack are given using the SenML "name" and/or "base name" Fields.
+The SenML Records are selected by giving a set of names that, when resolved, match resolved names in a SenML Pack.
+The names for a Fetch Pack are given using the SenML "name" and/or "base name" Fields.
 The names are resolved by concatenating the base name with the name field as defined in {{RFC8428}}.